chris-krenz/opentrons_protocols/protocols/OT-Flex/pierce_gold_bca_assay/README.md

 <details>
 <summary>Click here for further information about how to set-up for your first time</summary>
   What the screen should look like when loaded.
+We are using the Promega Miniprep script as an setup example.
   <img width="1531" height="299" alt="image" src="https://github.com/user-attachments/assets/5f80b3b5-0a5f-4a53-b624-a169e2c26481" />

   To see robot set-up on the software, press on your chosen protocol.